Boomers Depended On 11 Old-Fashioned Parenting Techniques Younger Generations Could Benefit From

 Advertisement

 The way parents decide to raise their children is a deeply personal choice.
-Every family operates differently, so there’s no one-size-fits-all approach to parenting.
-While certain approaches to child-rearing are outdated, like believing children should be seen and not heard, there are other old-school parenting techniques the younger generation should bring back.
+Every family operates differently, and despite what you might here on social media, there’s no one-size-fits-all approach to parenting.
+While certain approaches to child-rearing are outdated, like believing children should be seen and not heard, there are other old-school parenting techniques the younger generation could learn from.

-The American Society for the Positive Care of Children noted that child psychologists have determined four types of parenting styles: authoritarian, permissive, uninvolved, neglectful, and authoritative.
+The American Society for the Positive Care of Children notes that there are four widely-accepted types of parenting, and that popular models that come and go tend to fit within these, as well as different types of unhealthy and even harmful ones.
+Developed in the 1960s by Dr. Diana Baumrind, they are: authoritarian, permissive, neglectful, and authoritative.
 Each style marks a distinct level of caregiver involvement and responsiveness, and it affects children’s psychological and emotional development in different ways.
+These objective parenting style categories allow us to look at parenting techniques boomers depended on and decide which ones younger generations could benefit from, too.

 Advertisement

-Another old-school parenting technique the younger generation should bring back is the tradition of having dinner together.
+Another boomer parenting technique that could benefit younger generations is the tradition of having dinner together.
 Sitting down for family dinner without the distraction of screens allows kids and parents to connect after a busy day of school and work.
+It also helps kids learn relational skills like conversational flow, "reading the room" and interpreting non-verbal cues like body language.

 Lisa Newman, a health coach and certified intuitive eating counselor, explained that instituting family mealtime promotes healthy eating habits and benefits like “Better grades in school, less family stress, and stronger relationships among family members.”